 - Can you recall any specific tastes or textures from your meal?

-- What was the purpose of using the mobile device; did it fulfil the purpose?
+- What was the purpose of using the mobile device; did it fulfill the purpose?

-- How much of what you swiped through can even be remember, and of that, how much was redundant consumption that’s either similar, repurposed or identical to what you’d already seen in the past?
+- How much of what you swiped through can even be remember, how much was redundant consumption that’s similar or identical to what you’d already seen within the past day?